DIPlib/diplib/src/documentation/image.md

 \section indexing Indexing

+There are different modes of indexing pixels in an `%Image` object.
+They can be split into two main categories: those that produce a view of the image, and those that copy the samples.
+A view is an `%Image` that shares the data segment with the oringial image, and gives access to a regular subset of the pixels.
+You can think here of a specific tensor component, a window, subsampling, etc. These views can be created by manipulating the origin pointer, the strides, and the sizes (see /ref strides).
+Indexing an irregular subset of pixels cannot be done with this mechanism, and therefore sample values are copied.

 \subsection tensor_indexing Tensor dimensions

+To address one channel in a color image is a rather common operation, and therefore we have delegated the C++ indexing operator (`[]`) to the task of extracting a tensor component from an image (remember that a channel is a tensor component).
+For example:

+    dip::Image red = colorIm[ 0 ];

+For a two-dimensional matrix it is possible to index using two values in an array:

+    dip::Image out = tensorIm[ dip::UnsignedArray{ i, j } ];

+In both cases, the image created shares the pixels with the original image, meaning that it is possible to write to a channel in this way:

+    colorIm[ 0 ].Copy( colorIm[ 1 ] );
+    dip::Gauss( colorIm[ 2 ], colorIm[ 2 ], { 4 } );

+The function `dip::Image::Diagonal` extracts the tensor elements along the diagonal of the tensor, yielding a vector image.

+// TODO: we need to document the image reshaping functions also!

 \subsection regular_indexing Regular indexing (windows, ROI processing, subsampling)

+The function `dip::Image::At` is used for creating views that represent a subset of pixels.
+It has different forms, accepting either a `dip::UnsignedArray` representing the coordinates of one pixel, an index to a pixel, or a set of `dip::Range` objects representing regular pixel intervals along one dimension through a start, stop and step value.
+That is, a range indicates a portion of an image line, with optional subsampling.
+For example, indexing into a 1D image:

+    image1D.At( dip::Range{ 5 } );          // indexes pixel at coordinate 5
+    image1D.At( dip::Range{ 0, 10 } );      // indexes the first 11 pixels
+    image1D.At( dip::Range{ 0, -1, 2 } );   // indexes every second pixel

+Note that negative values index from the end, without needing to know the exact size of the image.

+For indexing into multidimensional images, simply provide one range per dimension.
+For more than 3 dimensions, provide a `dip::RangeArray`.

+As is the case with the `[]` indexing, these operations yield an image that shares data with the original image, and therefore can be used to write to the selected subset of pixels:

+    image.At( dip::UnsignedArray{ 5, 10 } ) += 1;

+Combining tensor and spatial indexing can be done in either order, with identical
+results:

+    image.At( dip::UnsignedArray{ 5, 10 } )[ 1 ];
+    image[ 1 ].At( dip::UnsignedArray{ 5, 10 } );

+\subsection other_views Other ways of creating a view of an image

+There are a few other possible views of an image that one can create.

+`dip::Image::QuickCopy` creates a view over all pixels, but the output image does not contain "non-essential" information such as color space and pixel size.
+This is useful where the const input image to a function must be reshaped.

+`dip::Image::Real` and `dip::Image::Imaginary` create views over images with a complex data type.
+The resulting view has a corresponding floating-point data type, mapping only one of the components of the complex samples.

 \subsection irregular_indexing Irregular indexing

+Indexing an arbitrary subset of pixels can be accomplished in three ways, using one of:
+ * a mask image
+ * a list of linear indices into the image
+ * a list of pixel coordinates

+These three forms can all be accomodated using the `dip::Image::CopyAt` functions, which create a new image and copy pixel data over, resulting in a 1D image:

+    dip::Image out = image.CopyAt( mask );

+These functions are called `CopyAt` rather than simply `At` to reinfoce that sample values are copied into the new image.
+Therefore, when writing into these images, the original image is not affected.
+To write data into selected pixels, use the version of this function that takes two arguments:

+    image.CopyAt( data, mask );

+Here, `data` is an image with as many pixels as are selected by `mask` (or the indices or coordinates array).
+So, to modify a subset of pixels, one can extract them first, then write them back after modification:

+    Image result = image.CopyAt( mask );  // get the pixels
+    result += 1;                          // modify them
+    image.CopyAt( result, mask );         // write them back into the image

 [//]: # (--------------------------------------------------------------)